Program. Day 2

 This is a technical break intended to allow participants to conveniently move between halls.

-Workshop "European Integration without" (with the support of the Delegation of the European Union to Ukraine) / “Mariupol” Hall
+Workshop "European Integration without disinformation" (with the support of the Delegation of the European Union to Ukraine) / “Berdyansk” Hall

 Participants of the workshop will have the opportunity to deepen their knowledge of media literacy and countering disinformation regarding relations between Ukraine and the European Union.
 The event is supported by the Delegation of the European Union to Ukraine within the framework of the “Project on raising awareness and strengthening resilience to disinformation about the EU in Ukraine,” funded by the European Union and implemented in partnership with NGO “Internews Ukraine.”